marcelorodrigo/aws-certified-cloud-practitioner-exam/README.md

 - GuardDuty, Macie and Security Hub are used to identify possible security issues
   - AWS Macie: Uses machine learning to analyse your S3 buckets and prevent data loss by automatically discovering, classifying, and protecting sensitive data
   - AWS Glue: Serverless data integration service that uses ETL (extract, transform, and load) pipelines to transform data
+  - AWS GuardDutty:  threat detection service that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts, workloads, and data stored in Amazon S3
 - AWS Security Hub: Centrally view and manage security alerts and automate security checks
 - AWS Detective: deep findings and analysys on the possible root cause on the issues identified by the services above
 - Amazon Inspector: Automated security assessment service to help improve the security and compliance of applications deployed on AWS
 - Abuse to report for abusive or illegal purposes that you detect